nikolaychernev/ApolloBot/README.md

 The extension can be used in many different ways.
 It can be used to either grow your account or get rid of people you don't want to follow anymore.
 For example if you want to grow your photography page you should go to another photography page and load its followers or post likers.
 Start following those people and configure liking at least 1 of their photos.
 You will quickly see how they start following you back and begin building engagement.

 # Pricing
 The extension has a 1 week trial including all of the functionality without any limits.
 The license key costs $3.99 per month and it can be used on up to 3 accounts, on unlimited number of devices.
 Payments are handled securely by PayPal™.
-Keep in mind we'll send you the product key to the email address registered to your PayPal™ account.
+Keep in mind we'll send you the license key to the email address registered to your PayPal™ account.

 # Support
 In case Instagram™ change their APIs there are written instructions on how to get the extension working again at https://apollo-bot.com/.
 If you have any questions or problems don't hesitate to contact us at support@apollo-bot.com.

+# Notice
+This extension is a standalone product not associated in any shape or form with Instagram™.
+All reserved trademarks are property to their respective owners.

 # Screenshots
 ![Screenshot](misc/screenshots/background1.png)